Zed-Bailey/OwlVoiceAssistant/readme.md

 voices were installed with the marytts gui installer (installed with the marytts server) then copied from their install location to this projects `lib/voices` folder

+## Roadmap

+pass in a config file via a cli command containing various keys and settings
+- mpd url,port, password if one.
+- picovoice sdk key

 ## Custom voice